A Warm Winter Reminder

 In some instances, surgical treatments may be considered for arthritis that is caused by specific joint conditions.
 For many patients a combination of these treatments is often used depending on individual patient requirements.
 The list of these treatments is quite extensive and is best discussed with your veterinarian in conjunction with assessment of your dog.

 So before you curl up in front of a heater with a nice warm cuppa, first endeavour to ensure that your pet is also warm and comfortable.
-If you are concerned, please phone our practice on 3202 7300.
+If you are concerned, please get in touch with WestVets Veterinary Practice.
 Keep warm this winter!

 Asher